MG-RAST/DRISEE/README.md

 System:
 ---
-A unix environment ( Unix / Linux / OSX / Darwin / Cygwin / etc. )
+A Unix environment ( Unix / Linux / OSX / Darwin / Cygwin / etc. )
 DRISEE was developed to run on multicore Unix systems, but can be run on a desktop or laptop.
 DRISEE has been run on several OSX based systems.

 Software: